|

 having to modify every development board before use and

+invalidating any warranty in the process.
 Ralf's Cyclone IV board has omitted these

 unnecessary components, meaning that it has an additional 6 I/O